antespbau/Portfolio-of-personal-data-analysis-projects/Danish Power Market Analytics: Forecasting and PnL Analysis/readme.md

 ## Motivation

-Forecasting price levels does not necessarily translate into trading performance.

-The problem is reformulated as:

-> predicting the **direction of the next price movement**
+Forecasting price levels alone is not sufficient for trading purposes.
+A model can achieve good accuracy metrics while still failing to generate profitable signals.
+For this reason, the problem is reformulated as a directional prediction task, focusing on whether prices will move up or down in the next period.

 ---